 Do I think NOT decorating the library for the holidays will ruin anyone’s life?
 Absolutely Not.

 And my main tenant is that the library is for everyone.
 It belongs to everyone, and it exists to meet the needs of everyone.
 Not just the majority.
 Since an undecorated library doesn’t make anyone uncomfortable, but a decorated library may make at least some students uncomfortable, then the decision is easy.
-Everyone deserves to be comfortable in the library.

 Will we decorate the library and have celebrations in the library?
 OF COURSE.
 We’ll continue to decorate the library using artwork and poems, and makercrafts our students make!
 We’ll continue to celebrate in our library too: we’ll celebrate our students!
 Their successes, their failures, their efforts, their learning, and more.
 Keeping the celebrations and decorations in the library focused on the students is, in my opinion, the best way to keep the library comfortable, usable, and belonging to all students.
 That’s how we build community.
 Its how libraries can act as a respite and a place of commonality for all.
 And that’s a beautiful thing to be able to offer.